-Big idea: A niche describes how a species survives, not just where it lives.
+Big idea: A niche is like a species’ job description — it explains how a species survives, not just where it lives.

-These two terms are often confused, but they mean different things.
+These two terms are often mixed up, but they mean different things.

-- Many species can live in the same habitat
+- Many species can share the same habitat (like many people in one city)

 Habitat = address.
 Niche = job.